-Over the years, Drysdale has become one of Geelong’s great rural hubs.
+Over the years Drysdale has become one of geelong’s great rural hubs.
 Its sandy loam soil was perfect for potato farming and more recently canola crops.
-The area is also home to beef, horse and sheep breeders.
+The area is also home to beef, horse breeders and some lambs.

 Real estate & design

 Over the past few decades Drysdale and Clifton Springs has become a home for thousands of people with many new housing developments springing up.
-Many of the residents commute to work in Geelong or even Melbourne which is about an hour and twenty minutes away by road.
-The townships and surrounding area are home to about 10,000 people and it is estimated another 3000 people will move to the fast growing area in the next few years.
+Many of the residents commute to work in geelong or even melbourne which is about an hour and twenty minutes away by road.
+The townships and surrounding area are home to about 10,000 and it is estimated another 3000 will move to the fast growing area in the next few years.

-The area offers magnificent views of the surrounding hilly Bellarine Peninsula and breathtaking views across Port Phillip Bay, the You Yangs and even the skyscrapers of Melbourne on a good day.
+The area offers magnificent views of the surrounding hilly Bellarine Peninsula and breathtaking views across Port Phillip Bay with views of the You Yangs and even the skyscrapers of Melbourne on a good day.

 Drysdale has a well developed town centre with large supermarket complex and smaller shops.
 There are plenty of cafes and specialty shops for visitors to explore including some local craft shops.
 One well worth checking out is the community crafts which is in the old library on the main street next to the beautiful Uniting Church.

 The local football club is the Drysdale Hawks.
 Nearby Clifton Springs and Curlewis, a few kilometers on the geelong side of the township are two of the regions favorite golf clubs.
 Clifton Springs is part of a huge convention centre which has function rooms with some of the best sweeping views of Port Phillip Bay and also has a large gaming facility.